Sajjon/klirr/README.md

 [![codecov](https://codecov.io/gh/Sajjon/klirr/graph/badge.svg?token=HG6N5QPYPH)](https://codecov.io/gh/Sajjon/klirr)

-> [!TIP]
-> Tired of manual bumping invoice number?
-> Tired of calculating number of working days?
-> Tired of looking up exchange rates and converting expenses into your currency?
+**Tired of manual bumping invoice number, calculating number of working days and looking up exchange rates and converting expenses into your currency?**

->
-> Do you prefer automation and maintenance free tools?
->
-> Then klirr is something for you!
+**Do you prefer automation?
+Then klirr is something for you!**

 # Klirr